Chapter 11: faraway places

 Again, this appears to be a typical encounter with Torres Strait Islanders.
 HMS Beagle, commanded by J. Lort Stokes, visited the islet already labelled as being Boydan or Boydang on 11 July 1839 and found it unoccupied.
 Stokes wrote:

 Most people accept King’s view that No. 1 of the group is Boydang, although King himself never challenged his friend’s navigational and observational conclusion.
 Stokes had, after all, been there and checked it for himself.
 From the physical description supplied by Ireland, Wallace Island does seem a more likely choice, while the island now called Boydang or Boydong matches the boy’s description of Pullan.
-The remains of an old, man-made well can still be seen there, so the island was once capable of supplying rainwater.
 Ireland did state that Pullan had sheltering trees and a man-made well.

 From this quote we can see that Haddon places Pullan in the same group of cays as Boydang.
 A positive identification of the historically important Pullan has yet to be made but it is probably the No. 1 islet now known as Boydang.
 In terms of the maps and charts however, it hardly matters since the whole group of small sandy isles is known collectively as the Boydang Cays.

 - John Ireland, The Shipwrecked Orphans, New Haven: Babcock, 2nd edn, 1845, pp. 30–31.